Jump to: Central London | North London | South London | East London | West London

 East Dulwich - 20 Upland Rd, London SE22 9EF

 Baker Helen Evans picked up a stellar reputation at Flor before opening her own bakery.
 It's a small neighbourhood affair and concentrates on championing UK-grown wheat.
-Here you'll find top-drawer croissants and Danish pastries as well as limited edition scrolls, like the confit potato, gruyere and camelina scrolls.
+Here you'll find top-drawer croissants and Danish pastries as well as limited edition options, like greengage, brown sugar custard and oat streusel brioche buns.

 Follow on Instagram: @ericslondon